duncombe-noaa/ioos.github.io/website-install.md

 ```

 In order to use the `README.md` as an `index.html` page, a symlink was made.
-It works better on GitHub if the README.md is the file and the index.md is the
+It works better on GitHub if the `README.md` is the file and `index.md` is the
 link.
 Some care must be taken to ensure Hugo knows that things have changed
-when the README.md is modified.
-To do this we touch an empty marker file, Hugo
+when any of these links are modified.
+To do this we touch an empty marker file,
-thinks the contents tree has changed, and rebuilds the website.
+Hugo thinks the contents tree has changed (it has, but not in a way Hugo
+otherwise recognizes), and rebuilds the website.

 ```
 ln -s ../README.md content/index.md